awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_getfederationtoken.md

 }
 ```

-### Resource\-Based Policies<a name="permissions-get-federation-token-resource-based-policy"></a>
+### Resource\-based policies<a name="permissions-get-federation-token-resource-based-policy"></a>

 Some AWS resources support resource\-based policies, and these policies provide another mechanism to grant permissions directly to a federated user\.
 Only some AWS services support resource\-based policies\.
 For example, Amazon S3 has buckets, Amazon SNS has topics, and Amazon SQS has queues that you can attach policies to\.
-For a list of all services that support resource\-based policies, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and review the "Resource\-based policies" column of the tables\.
+For a list of all services that support resource\-based policies, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md) and review the "Resource\-based policies" column of the tables\.
 You can use resource\-based policies to assign permissions directly to a federated user\.
 Do this by specifying the Amazon Resource Name \(ARN\) of the federated user in the `Principal` element of the resource\-based policy\.
 The following example illustrates this and expands on the previous examples, using an S3 bucket named `productionapp`\.

 The following resource\-based policy is attached to the bucket\.
 This bucket policy allows a federated user named Carol to access the bucket\.
 When the example policy described earlier is attached to the `token-app` IAM user, the federated user named Carol has permission to perform the `s3:GetObject`, `s3:PutObject`, and `s3:DeleteObject` actions on the bucket named `productionapp`\.
 This is true even when no session policy is passed as a parameter of the `GetFederationToken` API call\.
 That's because in this case the federated user named Carol has been explicitly granted permissions by the following resource\-based policy\.

 Remember, a federated user is granted permissions only when those permissions are explicitly granted to both the IAM user ***and*** the federated user\.
 Permissions can be granted to the federated user by the session policy passed as a parameter of the `GetFederationToken` API call\.
 They can also be granted by a resource\-based policy that explicitly names the federated user in the `Principal` element of the policy, as in the following example\.

-**Example Bucket Policy that Allows Access to Federated User**
+**Example bucket policy that allows access to federated user**

 ```
 {